lindavid1998/shredders/README.md

 **Docker:**
 - Packages application into containers, making it lightweight and portable to share and/or deploy
-- Can spin up frontend, backend, and db with one command using Docker Compose
+- Can spin up development environment for frontend, backend, and db with one command using Docker Compose

 **Render:**
 - Good free tier for hosting both client and server